mrlt8/docker-wyze-bridge/README.md

 * Can this work offline/can I block all wyze services?
   * No. Streaming should continue to work without an active internet connection, but will probably stop working after some time as the cameras were not designed to be used without the cloud.
 Some camera commands also depend on the cloud and may not function without an active connection.
 See [wz_mini_hacks](https://github.com/gtxaspec/wz_mini_hacks/wiki/Configuration-File#self-hosted--isolated-mode) for firmware level modification to run the camera offline.
 * Why aren't all wyze cams supported yet (OG/Doorbell Pro)?
   * These cameras are using a different SDK and will require a different method to connect and stream.
+See the awesome [cryze](https://github.com/carTloyal123/cryze) project by @carTloyal123.

 ## Compatibility